Orcas Island Library District Board of Trustees

 Commitment of Time

-The regular Board meeting takes place at the Library on the second Tuesday of each month at 9 AM.
-Generally meetings last 2-3 hours.
+The regular Board meeting takes place at the Library on the second Wednesday of each month at 9 am.
+Generally meetings last 1 ½ to 2 hours.
 Occasionally committee assignments require additional time or the Board may undertake special projects which require the Trustees' involvement.

 New Library Trustee Guidelines